void

 [III.1] Mým vzorem je německý profesor Udo Kraft.
 Narodil se roku 1870, nyní ve světové válce přihlásil se dobrovolně a padl 22. srpna 1914 v Anloy.
 Před svou smrtí vydal knihu ,Sebevýchova pro smrt za císaře’.

-is one of the battle sites in Kadett Biegler's little notebook.
+Nördlingen is one of the battle sites in Kadett Biegler's small notebook.

 Background

-is a town in Germany, situated in Bavaria close to Baden-Württemberg.
-Nördlingen is one of three German cities which still has the city walls intact.
-The battle in question was fought during the Thirty Year War, on 6 September 1934.
-It was a crushing defeat for Sweden and its protestant allies against the imperial catholic forces.
+Nördlingen is a town in Germany, situated in Bavaria close to the state of Baden-Württemberg.
+Nördlingen is one of three German cities which still have their city walls intact.
+The battle in question was fought during the Thirty Years' War, on 6 September 1634.
+It was a crushing defeat for Sweden and its Protestant allies against the imperial Catholic forces.

 Quote(s) from the novel